Dish Network still reeling from week-old ransomware attack

 BOSTON (AP) — The TV provider Dish Network continued to recover Wednesday from a ransomware attack last week that it said disrupted operations, internet sites and call centers.
 It said unspecified data was stolen and it was investigating whether that included the personal information of customers.

 “We are experiencing a system issue that our teams are working hard to resolve,” said a message on Dish’s main page.
-A separate notice to customer said that as a result many were “having trouble reaching our service desks, accessing their accounts, and making payments.”
+A separate notice to customers said many were “having trouble reaching our service desks, accessing their accounts, and making payments.”
 Dish TV was up and running, it added.

 As with many victims of ransomware, Dish did not immediately acknowledge the outage’s cause when announcing it on a Feb.
 23 earnings call.
 Instead, it did so in a filing with the Securities and Exchange Commission on Tuesday.